Skip to main content

 • At least three years total managerial experience

-• At least one year managerial experience at UNC-Chapel Hill, NCCU, UNC System, or comparable experience as a leader of a University-wide enterprise.
+• At least one year managerial experience at UNC-Chapel Hill, NCCU or comparable experience as a leader of a University-wide enterprise.

 Application Process

-Applications for the 2023 Spring ULEAD session open through Dec.
-2, 2022.
+The application period for ULEAD 2024 will close on November 22, 2023.
 All applications will be reviewed by a committee, and program acceptances will be sent out two weeks after the closing date.

-A total of 24 applicants will be accepted from UNC-Chapel Hill, NC Central University, and UNC System.
+A total of 25 applicants will be accepted from UNC-Chapel Hill and NC Central University.

 Application Criteria